SherllyNeo/suckless_chess_v1/README.md

 Many key bindings to spawn pieces, clear the board, or more.

-Displays FEN of current position on screen at all times -
+Displays FEN of current position on screen at all times - It will naively check for castling rights, move count and more

 # Key bindings
 f - flips board to black or white